Eddie Miller (milleed03)

 Biographical Information

-Although he was just a .238 career hitter in 14 years in the National League Eddie Miller was a seven time All-Star for his outstanding play at shortstop.
-He led all National league shortstops in fielding percentage for five straight seasons from 1940-1944 and again in 1946-47.
+Although he was just a .238 career hitter in 14 years in the National League Eddie Miller was a seven-time All-Star for his outstanding play at shortstop.
+He led all National league shortstops in fielding percentage for five straight seasons from 1940-1944 and again in 1946 and 1947.

 Notable Achievements